whitelunarium/pages_fork/hacks/digital-famine/cyber/submodule_1.md

 author: "Aaryav, Dhyan, Aditya, Aarnav, Saathwik, West"
 date: 2025-10-21
 ---

-# Mission 1 — Build the Base Database

 Earth’s intel vault has been wiped clean.
 Your first assignment is to revive the SQLite backbone that keeps orbital radar and field agents in sync.